Expat Exchange

 What is it like to retire in Scotland?

 "Retirees in Scotland and its surroundings enjoy a vibrant and active lifestyle.
 There is an active expat community, with many retirees from other countries choosing to settle in Scotland.
 There are plenty of cultural attractions to explore, such as the many castles, museums, and galleries.
 There is also plenty of outdoor recreation to enjoy, such as hiking, fishing, and golfing.
-For those looking for a more active nightlife, there are plenty of pubs, clubs, and restaurants to explore," said a person in Scotland.
+For those looking for a more active nightlife, there are plenty of pubs, clubs, and restaurants to explore," commented one retiree living in Scotland.

 What are the most challenging aspects of retiring in Scotland?